andnet-deboer/andnet-deboer/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### About
 I am a full-stack roboticist and graduate student at [Northwestern University](https://northwestern.edu/) with particular interest in mobile manipulation, imitation learning, and mulitmodal sensing.
-Currently building custom teleop and policy learning systems for mobile manipulation.
+Currently building custom teleop and policy learning systems for mobile manipulation and bimanual manipulation for deformable materials.

 <!--
 ### Current Projects